krischer/instaseis/doc/server.rst

     ``Instaseis-Mu``: This transports the mu of the model for the given seismogram which is needed for some finite source calculations.
 Please make sure your proxy does not filter it.

-Description
-    Returns the raw, correctly rotated seismograms from an Instaseis database.
-    No further post-processing like STF reconvolution or resampling is performed.

 Filetype
     Returns MiniSEED files encoded with encoding format 4 (IEEE floating